 Driving Through an Intersection

-This section of the G road test involves driving through an intersection that doesn’t require stopping the vehicle.
-To pass this section, ensure you follow these tips:
+This section of the G road test involves driving through an intersection that may not require stopping the vehicle.
+This test begins once the intersection is in clear sight and ends just before you enter the intersection.

 - When approaching the intersection, look left and right for crossing traffic.
 If you must slow the vehicle down when approaching the intersection, check your mirrors for traffic behind you.